Alpha Female: Training and Early Career (2001–2014)

 In January, 2008, she won her first title -the EWE women's championship- in Bilbao, Spain against the Italian wrestler Lisa Schianto.
-She retained her EWE title in San Fernando, Cádiz, Spain (April 14, 2008) against Croatian wrestler Wesna Busic and retained too in Sevilla, Spain (June 28, 2008) in front of the Swedish Jenny Sjödin.
+She retained her EWE title in San Fernando, Cádiz, Spain (April 14, 2008) against Croatian wrestler Wesna Busic and retained too in Seville, Spain (June 28, 2008) in front of the Swedish Jenny Sjödin.

 From 15 March to 19 March 2008, Gabert took part in the American Wrestling Rampage tour in Ireland, competing against Jenny Sjödin and Laura Wellings.
 She returned to the promotion for a tour in France, from April to November, facing Lisa Fury in both winning and losing efforts.
 After a break, she returned a year later in November 2009, defeating Portia Perez three times from 27 to 29 November.
 In January 2014, it was announced that Gabert will make her debut for the Women Superstars Uncensored (WSU) promotion under her Alpha Female ringname, and was set to face Jessicka Havok on February 9 at WSU's Mutiny.
 If Havok wins her match against Shanna the previous night, during Gabert and Havok's match the WSU Championship might be on the line.